MORAY CANOE AND KAYAK CLUB

 iv.
 Entitled to all advantages and privileges of membership.

 3.7.
-The Club will actively encourage all ages of people, both senior and junior, provided they are able to swim (the members will be expected to be able to swim at least 1 length of a swimming pool – 25m, or equivalent).
-Junior members are those under 18 years of age.
+The Club will actively encourage all its members provided they are able to swim (the members will be expected to be able to swim at least 1 length of a swimming pool – 25m, or equivalent).

 3.8.
 Once accepted the member will be informed within 10 working days and be given access to the “Members Only” pages on any club social media and web sites.